serebrov/dynamo_objects/README.rst

     # ....
     store['nmae'] = 'Another Store'

-If you mistype the field name like in `store['nmae']` there will be no error - you will just create a new field in the database.
+If you mistype the field name like in :code:`store['nmae']` there will be no error - you will just create a new field in the database.
 The main purpose of the object mapper is to prevent this.

-The `DynamoRecord` object will raise an exception if you mistype the field name.
+The :code:`DynamoRecord` object will raise an exception if you mistype the field name.
-To actually go schema-less, it is possible to override the `_freeze_schema` method with `pass` in the method body.
+To actually go schema-less, it is possible to override the :code:`_freeze_schema` method with :code:`pass` in the method body.

-You can also override the `_check_data` method to do additional transformations before saving to the database (like convert data types or normalize/unify data format).
+You can also override the :code:`_check_data` method to do additional transformations before saving to the database (like convert data types or normalize/unify data format).

 Find a record, update it and save: